Everman, Texas: History

-In 1905 postal service to the settlement began, and in 1906 Everman established an independent school district.
-In 1917 the community was one of three sites selected to serve as a flight training school for the Canadian Royal Flying Corps and the United States Signal Corps, Aviation Section.
+In 1905, postal service to the settlement began, and in 1906, Everman established an independent school district.
+In 1917, the community was one of three sites selected to serve as a flight-training school for the Canadian Royal Flying Corps and the United States Signal Corps, Aviation Section.
 Barron Field, just outside the city, stimulated the local economy and increased population growth.
 In 1976, the Everman Garden Club obtained a Texas Historical Marker for the Barron Munitions Building, which after the war had served as a schoolhouse for African-American schoolchildren.

 By the mid-1920s Everman had eight businesses and an estimated population of 138.
 In 1924, a fire destroyed the bank, a lodge hall that was over the bank, and a grocery store.

 An election was held on July 7, 1945, launching the City of Everman.
-On August 25, 1945, a mayor, a marshal and five aldermen were elected.
+On August 25, 1945, a mayor, a marshal, and five aldermen were elected.
 W. A. Wilson was the first mayor of Everman, and the first marshal was Buster Stephenson.
 The five aldermen were W. B. Dwiggins, Jack Neill, Clyde Pittman, Howard Easter and J. W. Bishop.
 Everman was on her way to becoming a city, but water was needed.
 Bonds were sold to build a public water supply system, and a volunteer fire department was organized.
 The city's water was first furnished by Claude Vaughan's well.

-In 1948 the name changed from the Village of Everman to the City of Everman.

-In 1966 there was another big fire in Everman.
-This time the town lost the post office, a drug store and a cafe.
+In 1948, the name changed from the Village of Everman to the City of Everman.
+In 1966, another big fire struck in Everman.
+This time, the town lost the post office, a drug store, and a cafe.
 The businesses rebuilt in another location.
 After the nearby Dallas/Fort Worth International Airport was constructed, the number of residents in Everman increased to more than 5,000 by the mid-1970s.
 Everman adopted the council-manager form of city government in 1986.